 The Governor recommends expenditures of \$136.2 million, including \$26.6 million SGF, in FY 2022.
 The recommendation is an increase of \$25.5 million, including \$20.0 million SGF, above the FY 2022 agency revised estimate.
 The increase is attributable to \$20.0 million SGF for the Moderate Income Housing Program, \$5.0 million from the JCPF for economic development, and the new federal grant to assist in reemployment of former inmates (\$500,000).

-HOUSE COMMITTEE RECOMMENDATION.
-The House Committee concurs with the Governor's recommendation with the following adjustment:
+SENATE COMMITTEE RECOMMENDATION.
+The Senate Committee concurs with the Governor's recommendation.